 Notional rent is calculated based on the property’s annual value.
 This is the expected rental value of the property at a certain point of a year.
 Concepts such as municipal value, standard rent, and fair rent are taken into account to calculate this value.
 You can deduct municipal taxes from your property’s annual rental value to calculate the notional rent.

-- Fair Rent: It is the rent, which a similar property can fetch in similar or the same locality.
+- Fair Rent: It is the rent, that a similar property can fetch in a similar or the same locality.

-- Municipal Value: It is the rental value calculated by the relevant authority of municipality.
+- Municipal Value: It is the rental value calculated by the relevant authority of the municipality.

 - In this example, fair rent is higher i.e. Rs.
 2.40 lakhs compared to municipal value i.e. Rs.
 1.80 lakhs, so you have to take into account the former.

 - Now, compare this amount with the standard rent, and select the lower of these two.
 In this example, the fair rent (Rs.
 2.40 lakhs) is lower than the standard rent (Rs.
 3 lakhs).

 - The fair rent is thus the expected property rent.

 - Now to arrive at the net annual value, deduct the municipal tax, for instance, Rs.
 20,000 from the expected rent.
 So, the amount comes to Rs.
 2.20 lakhs.

 How Much Tax Do You Need to Pay?

 When calculating the tax on notional rent as per Section 24 of the Income Tax Act, you get a standard deduction of 30%.
 This deduction is for expenses you may incur on the property’s maintenance.
 As per the illustration above, when you apply the standard deduction rate on Rs.
 2.20 lakhs, the deductible amount comes to Rs.
 66,000.
 Thus, your annual taxable rent reduces to Rs.
 1.54 lakhs from Rs.
 2.20 lakhs.

 What If You Have a Home Loan on the Property?